 But Bush refused to commute the sentence and Jackson remained behind bars for about eight years.
 And this was not an isolated incident.

-Black crack users often paid a much higher price than whites for the crack epidemic.
+Black crack users often paid a much higher price than whites during the crack epidemic.
 In 1986, the year Congress passed mandatory minimum sentences for crimes involving crack, the average federal drug sentence for Black Americans was 11 percent higher than for white Americans.
 Only four years later, that number had soared to 49 percent.

 And even though a 1994 survey showed that far more white people were using crack, Black people were more likely to be punished for crack offenses.
 From 1991 to 2016, African Americans were sent to federal prison about seven times more often for crack offenses than whites.